The certification process takes you through the whole ethos of organic farming. Don’t be scared of certification – it’s part of the learning curve.

 First and foremost, it has significantly improved the health of the soil – meaning we will leave it in good condition for future generations and have a positive effect on biodiversity.

 Secondly, it gives me a price premium.
-As well as benefitting the land, we quickly found that farming organically meant we were better off financially.
+As well as benefiting the land, we quickly found that farming organically meant we were better off financially.

 The other thing that’s been fantastic is the connection with the market.
 With conventional farming, I had no idea what was happening to our grains.
 I had no idea if it was going to end up in this country, feeding pigs or people.
 But we now know where every grain goes, and what product it goes in to, so that connection to the market for me is a real bonus.

-John Pawsey's crop rotation is detailed along with the gross margin in the OF&G arable techincal guide which is available to download - TL128 Organic Arable Farming
+John Pawsey's crop rotation is detailed along with the gross margin in the OF&G arable technical guide which is available to download - TL128 Organic Arable Farming

 John Pawsey took the business into organic in 1999.
 Over the years he moved the entire farm into organic production and in recent years has brought livestock onto the holding for the rst time since the 1960’s.